 - 1 lime cut into wedges

 - For the chilli dip, mix the sugar and lime juice until the sugar dissolves.
 Add in the fish sauce and the chopped chillies.
 Put to one side.5 tsp caster sugar, juice of 1 lime, 1 tsp fish sauce, 1 red chilli

 - For the vegetable ribbons, use a vegetable peeler remove the outer skin of the carrots.
 Then use your peeler to peel strips from both the carrot and the cucumber.
 You’ll need to stop before you get to the seeds in the centre of the cucumber though, or you’ll end up with some seriously squidgy ribbons on your hands.2 medium carrots, 1 cucumber

-- When you’re ready to cook the fish cakes, heat the oil in the pan.
+- When you’re ready to cook the fish cakes, heat the oil in a large skillet/frying pan, over a medium-high heat.
 When hot, add in the fish cake balls and squash down a little with a spatula/fish slice.
 Cook for about a minute to a minute-and-a-half on each side, until golden brown.3 tbsp vegetable oil

-- Serve the fish cakes with the vegetable ribbons and drizzle with a bit of the chilli dip.1 lime cut into wedges
+- Serve the fish cakes with the vegetable ribbons, lime wedges, and drizzle with a bit of the chilli dip.1 lime cut into wedges

 Some of the links in this post may be affiliate links – which means if you buy the product I get a small commission (at no extra cost to you).
 If you do buy, then thank you!
 That’s what helps us to keep Kitchen Sanctuary running.
 The nutritional information provided is approximate and can vary depending on several factors.
 For more information please see our Terms & Conditions.